 The question of the mass of the neutrino (0 or very small) is still at the center of many theoretical and experimental questions.
 The minimal standard model of particle physics requires a null mass.
 So a mass for the neutrino gives indications towards extensions of the model.
 From the experimental side, there are experiments trying to measure directly the neutrino mass using the beta decay of tritium, experiments looking for neutrino oscillation, experiments looking for double beta decay without neutrinos.
 From the theoretical side, the most popular model is the see-saw mechanism [Min77,Gel79,Yan79].
 This mechanism explains why the neutrino masses are so much smaller than the masses of the other leptons and quarks: it generates three very massive right-handed neutrinos which are sterile (do not interact).
 Still alive, this mechanism has still to be proven.

 In February 1987, the detectors Kamiokande in Japan and IMB in USA observed approximately 20 interactions due to neutrinos coming from the explosion of the supernova SN 1987A in the Large Magellanic Cloud which occurred 150000 years ago [Hir87,Bio87].
-Such a great event, was predicted by George Gamow in 1941 [Gam41], and founded neutrino astronomy.
+After the paper by Baade and Zwicky [Baa34], such a great event was predicted by George Gamow in 1941 [Gam41], and founded neutrino astronomy.

 At the end of the 80’s, the same detectors Kamiokande and IMB showed a possible anomaly in the behavior of atmospheric neutrinos (produced by interactions of cosmic rays in the upper atmosphere): observing less muon-neutrinos than predicted [Hir88,Cas91].
 This result, not confirmed by other experiments like the Fréjus one, stood for a further for 10 years.
 In 1998, the SuperKamiokande detector, 10 times bigger than Kamiokande, showed without ambiguity that muon-neutrinos coming from the antipodes had been partially transformed into tau-neutrinos via the oscillation mechanism [Fuk98b].
 This great result solved the atmospheric neutrino anomaly and proved the existence of the neutrino oscillation and consequently that neutrinos were massive.